 The Telstra application was in fact a half-submission, doing its best to dance around the potential issue of structural separation, where the government would force Telstra to split its wholesale and retail arms into two businesses.

 In the end though, none of the applications met the government's requirements.
 More of an issue was the timing - in the middle of 2009, the world had just hit the Global Financial Crisis, and none of the companies that had submitted a proposal could raise the necessary capital to fund the project.

-What's more, the government discovered that should it go ahead and build a Fibre-to-the-Node (FTTN) network - as was being pitched at the time as a more affordable approach to the NBN - it would end up having to pay Telstra between $15-20 billion in compensation to access the copper wires connecting the node to each home.
+What's more, the ALP discovered that, should it go ahead and build a Fibre-to-the-Node (FTTN) network - as was being pitched at the time as a more affordable approach to the NBN - it would end up having to pay Telstra between $15-20 billion in compensation to access the copper wires connecting the node to each home.

-This fact more than anything else spurred the government to create its own solution to the issue of nationwide broadband, in the form of the NBN.
+This fact more than anything else spurred the ALP to create its own solution to the issue of nationwide broadband, in the form of the NBN.